insight-lane/blog/_posts/2020-11-02-terry_post.md

 ---
 layout: post
 title: Insight Lane — Seven Steps to an Effective Volunteer Data Science Project
+author: ben_batorsky
 ---

 This is an article written by one of our volunteers, Terry Franklin, a couple of years ago.
 It describes our process for collaboration in Insight Lane and is even more relevant in these virtual times.